Galilee: Borders and geography

 Most of Galilee consists of rocky terrain, at heights of 500-700 m.
 Several high mountains are in the region, including Mount Tabor and Mount Meron, which have relatively low temperatures and high rainfall.
 As a result of this climate, flora and fauna thrive in the region.
 At the same time, many birds annually migrate from colder climates to Africa and back through the Hula–Jordan corridor.
 The streams and waterfalls, the latter mainly in Upper Galilee, along with vast fields of greenery and colourful wildflowers, as well as numerous towns of biblical importance, make the region a popular tourist destination.

-Due to its high rainfall 900–1200 mm, mild temperatures and high mountains (Mount Meron's elevation is 1000-1208 m), the upper Galilee region contains some distinctive flora and fauna: prickly juniper (Juniperus oxycedrus), Lebanese cedar (Cedrus libani), which grows in a small grove on Mount Meron, cyclamens, paeonias, and Rhododendron ponticum which sometimes appears on Meron.
+Due to its high rainfall 900–1200 mm, mild temperatures and high mountains (Mount Meron's elevation is 1000-1208 m), the Upper Galilee region contains some distinctive flora and fauna: prickly juniper (Juniperus oxycedrus), Lebanese cedar (Cedrus libani), which grows in a small grove on Mount Meron, cyclamens, paeonias, and Rhododendron ponticum which sometimes appears on Meron.

 Western Galilee (גליל מערבי) is a modern term referring to the western part of the Upper Galilee and its shore, and usually also the northwestern part of the Lower Galilee, mostly overlapping with Acre sub-district.

-Galilee Panhandle is a common term referring to the "panhandle" in the east that extends to the north, where Lebanon is to the west, and includes Hula Valley and Ramot Naftali mountains of the Upper Galilee.
+Galilee Panhandle, in Hebrew Finger of the Galilee, is a common term referring to the "panhandle" in the east that extends to the north, where Lebanon is to the west, and includes Hula Valley and Ramot Naftali mountains of the Upper Galilee.